Julie Hamill

-Julie Patricia Hamill (December 13, 1971) is a London-based author and radio presenter.
-She maintains her own blog site.
+Julie Patricia Hamill (13 December 1971) is a London-based author and radio presenter.
 She presents London’s Rock n Roll Book Club, Hamill Time on Boogaloo Radio and runs Manchester’s Mozarmy Meet.

 Early life and career

 Hamill spent a significant part of her early life, till she was 18, in Airdrie, North Lanarkshire.
-Her first employment was the selling and management of creative advertising campaigns for companies including Saatchi & Saatchi, Bartle Bogle Hegarty and Ogilvy.
-In 2011, Hamill achieved a First Class Honours Degree in Creative Writing.
+Her first employment was the selling and management of creative advertising campaigns for various companies including Saatchi & Saatchi.

 Writing

 Her book, 15 Minutes With You: Interviews With Smiths/Morrissey Collaborators and Famous Fans (2015), is a compendium of interviews with individuals associated with the singer Morrissey taken over a three-year period.
-She first saw Morrissey in 1985, when she was 13 years old.
+She first saw Morrissey live in 1985, when she was 13 years old.
 She has continued to publish interviews with people closely associated with Morrissey subsequently via her blog site.

-In November 2017, Hamill released her second book, Frank – the first novel of a three-book series – which she finished writing in 2012.
+In November 2017, Hamill released her second book, Frank – the first novel in a three-book series, Life and Soul, published by Saron Publishers.
+The trilogy was completed by Jackie in October 2019 and June in October 2023.
+Ian Rankin praised Frank as "an understated gem".
+The Daily Record described the second in the series as "a real love letter" to Hamill’s home town.

-In October 2019, Hamill released her third book, Jackie - the second book in the Life and Soul trilogy.
-The Daily Record described it as “a real love letter” to her home town.
-Both of her novels are published by a print on demand service, Saron Publishing.
+Other media

-Radio
+Hamill presented her own radio show on Boogaloo Radio, Hamill Time, between 2018-2023.

-In November 2018, Hamill began presenting her own radio show on Boogaloo Radio called Hamill Time.
+She currently contributes to Times Radio and Camden New Journal.